Satarupa3671/satarupa.github.io/_pages/cv.md

 Academic Participation
 ---------------
 <ul>
+<li> Organizing committee member for the IMS New Researcher’s Group, 2024 -- present <li>
-<li> Postdoctoral representative for Climate and Diversity Committee, Department of Statistics, Penn State, 2023 -- present  </li>
+<li> Postdoctoral representative for Climate and Diversity Committee, Department of Statistics, Penn State, 2023 -- 2024  </li>
 <li> Student representative for Educational Policy and Curriculum Committee, Department of Statistics, UC Davis, 2020-- 2022  </li>
 <li> Literacy and teaching campaign for underprivileged children at the village Paikhala, West Bengal, organized by National Service Scheme, India, 2015-- 2017 </li>
 </ul>